sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 - First, get adopted by the Sourcegraph customer base, including large enterprises.
 We will target customers with advanced practices and workflow, and collaborate with them to build a category-defining product that all other companies will use.
 This is what we are doing today.
 - Concurrently, spread usage (MAUs) within our customer base, and make sure we deliver on our success metric (changesets merged).
-- Then, create low-effort entry points into Batch Changes, and allow users unfamiliar with the practice of automating code changes to onboard with a smooth learning curve.
+- Then, create low time-to-value entry points into Batch Changes, and allow users unfamiliar with the practice of automating code changes to onboard with a smooth learning curve.
 Make onboarding Batch Changes self-serve for most users, to help our customers be successful and prepare for launching on Cloud.
 - Then, release Batch Changes on Sourcegraph Cloud, and test and learn how we can serve individuals and smaller teams.
 - Eventually, address the problem end to end by becoming the go-to place for code change tools and recipes.